 The Nashwaak Watershed Association Inc. (NWAI) restarted sampling water quality to monitor various parameters in 2017 after a 14-year hiatus.
-In 2017, samples were taken once a month from May to November at 11 historic sites and two new sites within the watershed and were analyzed by the RPC lab in Fredericton using their surface water package and Escherichia coli.
+In 2018, samples were taken once a month from May to October at 11 historic sites and one new site within the watershed (sampling started in 2017) and were analyzed by the RPC lab in Fredericton using their surface water package and for Escherichia coli.
 Results were compared to the Canadian Councils of the Ministers of the Environment (CCME) guidelines and to historic (1980 - 2005) data to infer trends in parameters.
 In general, the urban sites closer to the mouth of the river had inferior water quality compared to the uninhabited headwaters sites.

-Although water quality in 2017 was generally good throughout the watershed, some measured parameters different from levels that would be considered optimal.
+Although water quality in 2018 was generally good throughout the watershed, some measured parameters different from levels that would be considered optimal.
 We have attributed exceedances in water quality guidelines to an increase in sedimentation of the streams due to a number of different activities including soil mining, agriculture, and removal of riparian vegetation.
-Exceedances in E. coli concentrations in headwater areas are likely due to either the failure of septic tanks on camp properties or the presence of animals near the sampling site.
-Conversely, several water quality parameters, particularly ammonia and pH, were optimal and appeared to be improving.
+Exceedances in E. coli and metal concentrations at the end of June were due increased runoff after a very heavy rain storm (we sampled ~36 hours after).
+Conversely, several water quality parameters, particularly ammonia and pH, were optimal and appeared to be improving when compared to historic levels.

-In 2017 we deployed 30 temperature loggers around 10 different tributaries to measure water temperature every two hours between May and October.
-We retrieved 28 loggers and analysed the recorded temperatures.
-Meteorological conditions cause extremely hot and dry conditions in the summer of 2017, which resulted in very low water levels and warm water temperatures.
-Many sites exceeded 28°C. Only one site, MacPherson Brook, remained below 20°C all summer, indicating that it is a very important thermal refuge for fish.
-Over time, the increased monitoring of temperature on our ecologically important tributaries will help us to understand the source of thermal inputs and the location of thermal refuges within the watershed.
+In 2018 we deployed 34 temperature loggers in both tributaries and along main stem to measure water temperature every six hours between May and October.
+We retrieved 32 loggers and analysed the recorded temperatures.
+Meteorological conditions cause extremely hot conditions in the summer of 2018, though water levels remained normal (compared to 2017 when water levels were very low).
+Due to high air temperatures, many sites on the main stem exceeded 28°C. Three tributaries: Nixon Brook, McBean Brook, and McLean Brook remained below 20°C all summer, indicating that they are very important thermal refuges for fish.
+Nixon Brook remained below 10°C all summer, indicating that is most certainly ground water fed.
+Over time, the increased monitoring of temperature on our ecologically important tributaries will help us to understand the source of thermal inputs and the location of more thermal refuges within the watershed.

 Through our other projects, including our Landover Conservation Program, we have focused on educating watershed residents about the importance of native riparian vegetation and promoting environmentally friendly land-uses on retired agricultural properties in order to keep our streams cool and clean.
 We will continue to develop and expand our Education and Outreach programs to increase awareness and understanding of watershed processes and promote landowner stewardship.
 We will also continue to work with the City of Fredericton to improve their floodplain properties and encourage the development of green infrastructure.
+We have also focused future aquatic connectivity projects on cold water tributaries as it is incredibly important that these streams and brooks are connected to the watershed as they provide spawning, rearing, and feeding habitat in additional to thermal refugia.